A theory of generalized Lam\'e curves: Monodromy and isomonodromic deformations

+By the Legendre relation, this forces the twisted monodromy data for $w_2$ to be exactly $(-t, -s)$, yielding the inverted exponents in the diagonal matrices.
+The proposition then follows. \end{proof}

-\begin{remark} Geometrically, suppose $\gamma_i$ form a simple loop when projected to $E$, then consider on $\mathbb C$ the translation of $\gamma_i$ by $\Lambda$, which cut $\mathbb C$ into a countable number of strips.
-The sign $e^{\Theta(\gamma_i)}$ is positive if the total weight of $p_i$ lying in the union of alternating strips is an integer. \end{remark}
+\begin{remark} Geometrically, suppose $\gamma_i$ forms a simple loop when projected to $E_\tau$.
+Consider the translations of $\gamma_i$ by $\Lambda_\tau$ on $\mathbb{C}$, which cut $\mathbb{C}$ into a countable number of strips.
+The sign $e^{\Theta(\gamma_i)}$ is positive if the total weight of the poles $p_j$ lying in the union of alternating strips is an integer. \end{remark}